The H-1B Visa For Highly Skilled Workers: requirements and updates for 2019

-It’s that time again; every spring hundreds of thousands of people apply for an H-1B Visa in order to come and work in the United States.
+Every spring hundreds of thousands of people apply for an H-1B Visa in order to come and work in the United States.
 In 2016 USCIS received a whopping 233,000 petitions for H-1B Visa during the filing period, which begins April 1.
-Out of those 233,ooo people only 85,000 are picked randomly.
+Out of those 233,000 people, only 85,000 were picked randomly.
 As you can see, odds are stacked against you, but here is what you need to know to improve your chances.

 Why should you apply for an H-1B Visa?